nathanlfischer/casting-defect/README.md

 code.R is the R script containing the code used for the project.
 It imports images, peforms the data analysis, creates machine learning models, and calculates accuracy and sensitivity.
 Written using R version 4.0.2.

 report.Rmd is the report written in R Markdown format.
-Improvements in formatting were made over my capston project #1 (movielens), but it isn't as "crisp" as I would like it to be.
+Improvements in formatting were made over my capstone project #1 [movielens](https://github.com/nlfischer195/movielens), but it isn't as "crisp" as I would like it to be.

 report.pdf is the R Markdown report exported as a pdf.